penafortemarco/8086/README.md

 ```
 _____________________________________________________________________
-WORK IN PROGRESS: COMPLETE 8086 SIMULATION (Proteus 8)
+|	WORK IN PROGRESS: COMPLETE 8086 SIMULATION (Proteus 8)
-1. Enter the micro_proteus directory
+|	1.
+Enter the micro_proteus directory
-2. Open the micro.pdsprj archive in Proteus
+|	2.
+Open the micro.pdsprj archive in Proteus
-3. Load teste.asm to ROM
+|	3.
+Load test.asm to ROM
-4. Start the simulation!
+|	4.
+Start the simulation!